-I am an Assistant Professor specializing in Media at Simon Fraser University’s School of Interactive Arts and Technology.
+I am an Associate Professor and settler of Irish and German descent specializing in Media at Simon Fraser University’s School of Interactive Arts and Technology.
 I am an anthropologist with a PhD in Anthropology from the University of British Columbia and an MA in the Anthropology of Media from the University of London, School of Oriental and African Studies.

-My work has been published in journals such as Leonardo, American Indian Quarterly, Museum Anthropology Review, and Visual Anthropology Review.
+My work has been published in journals such as American Anthropologist, Leonardo, American Indian Quarterly, BC Studies, the International Journal of Cultural Property, Museum Anthropology Review, Visual Anthropology Review, and PUBLIC.
 I was a Trudeau Foundation Scholar from 2006-2010, a Social Sciences and Humanities Research Council of Canada Graduate Scholar from 2005-2009, a Canadian Polar Commission Scholar in 2006-2007, and a Commonwealth Scholar in 2001-2002.
 As a member of the Council of Canadian Academies’ Expert Panel on Memory Institutions and the Digital Revolution, I was recently a co-author of the report commissioned by Library and Archives Canada titled Leading in the Digital World: Opportunities for Canada’s Memory Institutions.

 Learn about the courses I teach at SIAT here.